Ashman phenomenon

-Ashman phenomenon, also known as Ashman beats, describes a particular type of wide QRS complex, often seen isolated that is typically seen in atrial fibrillation.
-It is more often misinterpreted as a premature ventricular complex.
+Ashman phenomenon, also known as Ashman beats, describes a particular type of wide QRS complex that is typically, but not always seen in atrial fibrillation.
+It is a type of cardiac aberrancy and it is more often misinterpreted as a premature ventricular complex.

 It is named for Richard Ashman (of New Orleans) (1890 –1969), after first being described by Gouaux and Ashman in 1947.

 Presentation

 Ashman beats are described as wide complex QRS complexes that follow a short R-R interval preceded by a long R-R interval.
 This short QRS complex typically has a right bundle branch block morphology and represents an aberrantly conducted complex that originates above the AV node, rather than a complex that originates in either the right or left ventricle.